-All quotations are from Official History of Australia in the War of 1914-18 (3rd edition); unless otherwise stated, page numbers refer to Gullett, H.S.
+Unless otherwise stated, all quotations are from Official History of Australia in the War of 1914-18 (3rd edition); page numbers refer to Gullett, H.S.
 Vol. V11, Sinai and Palestine.
 I drew the map, and accept full responsibility for errors in geography.

 foreground detail from photograph of Railway Bridge across canal at Nouzha gardens Alexandria

 After withdrawal from the Gallipoli peninsula in December 1915, the Australian Light Horsemen returned to Egypt, where they were re-united with their horses “and jingled very happily again in their spurs”.
 (54) “The Anzac Mounted Division was formed early in March, and on March 16th Major-General H.G.
 Chauvel was appointed to its command.
 The new formation, which was to achieve results unequalled by any other division of horse, Allied or enemy . . . was at the outset composed of the 1st, 2nd, and 3rd Australian Light Horse Brigades and the New Zealand Mounted Rifles Brigade.”
 (57-58) Most soldiers began their desert adventures in Alexandria, and our mystery photographer was there too.